CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 ## Setup MySQL locally

-1. For Windows, ensure MySQL Windows Service is already started.
+1. Ensure MySQL is already started.
+   - For Windows OS,
      - `Win + R` to open the run windws
      - Type `services.msc`
      - Press `Ctrl + Shift + Enter` to run as administrator
      - If prompted by _User Account Control_, enter administrator password
      - In the Services application, search for the MySQL Service (eg. _MYSQL81_ for MySQL 8.1)
      - Check _Status_ of the service
      - Running: OK, no further action needed
      - Blank: Need to be started, do the next step
-   - Right click and press `Start`
+     - Right click and click `Start`
+   - For MacOS,
+     - Click on the apple icon on the top left of the screen and click on `System Settings` to open System Settings
+     - Search for `MySQL`
+     - Click `Start MySQL Server` if it has not been started
 2. Search for **MySQL 8.1 Command Line Client** on your computer.
 Execute it to open up the terminal.
 3. Enter your root password.
 4. Run the SQL statements in `./backend/schema.sql` on the terminal.